Today’s Wonder of the Day was inspired by Aria. Aria Wonders, “Why is the Ozone Crumbling?” Thanks for WONDERing with us, Aria!

 Ozone is not always good for us, though.
 When ozone occurs closer to the surface of the Earth, it can be an air pollutant that makes it hard to breathe and hurts trees and crops.
 Ground-level ozone is one of the main parts of smog that you see in many big cities.

 The ozone way up high in the ozone layer, though, is very helpful.
 Unfortunately, the ozone layer is under attack by man-made chemicals called ozone-depleting substances (ODS).

 Common ODS include chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
 Many ODS could be found — and sometimes can still be found — in refrigerator and air conditioner coolants, fire extinguishers, pesticides and aerosol propellants.

-ODS make the ozone layer thinner and, in some areas (such as over Antarctica), they can even create “holes” in it.
+ODS make the ozone layer thinner and, in some areas (like over Antarctica), they can even create “holes" in it.
 When this happens, more ultraviolet light rays are allowed to pass through to the Earth.

-As ultraviolet radiation on Earth increases, health issues — such as skin cancer and cataracts — increase.
+As ultraviolet radiation on Earth increases, health issues — like skin cancer and cataracts — increase.
 Ultraviolet rays can also affect food chains by reducing crop yields and harming marine organisms, which are the base of the ocean food chain.

-In 1987, the United States and more than 180 other countries adopted an international treaty that called for phasing out ODS.
+In 1987, the United States and over 180 other countries adopted an international treaty that called for phasing out ODS.
 Today, ODS have been greatly reduced.

 Research shows that depletion of the ozone layer is diminishing worldwide.
 If the United States and other countries around the world continue to eliminate ODS, scientists believe natural ozone production should heal the ozone layer by around 2050.